OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Cross References

-Ghidra can be used for analyzing the iOS binaries and obtain cross references by right clicking the desired function and selecting **Show References to**.
+Ghidra can be used for analyzing the iOS binaries and obtaining cross references by right clicking the desired function and selecting **Show References to**.

 #### API Usage